frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: update_timestamp

-> **AI Analysis:** This procedure is a trigger function that automatically updates a record's timestamp whenever it is modified.
-Its business purpose is to maintain an accurate audit trail, ensuring that every change to a record is logged with the current time for data integrity and compliance purposes.
+> **AI Analysis:** This procedure automatically updates a record's timestamp to the current time whenever it is modified.
+Its business purpose is to maintain an accurate audit trail of data changes, ensuring data integrity and supporting compliance requirements for records within the healthcare system.

-Data Auditing
+Data maintenance and governance

-This function supports all business processes that modify data by enforcing a consistent data governance policy.
-It provides a reliable "last modified" date for any record it is attached to, which is critical for tracking the history of patient, provider, or claim information.
+The procedure enforces a critical business rule for data management by automatically tracking the last modification time for any record it is attached to.
+This provides a reliable audit log for tracking changes to important entities like patients, encounters, or claims.

 **Definition:**
 ```sql